Avantasia is the project of Tobias Sammet, the vocalist of Edguy, who wanted to put together a dramatic and multi-layered metal opus.

 The second album features much of the same players, albeit with minor variation.
 New to the fold are Magnum's Bob Catley, Timo Tolkki of Stratovarius and Eric Singer formerly of Kiss.
 The second opus was billed as the final release of the project.

 The third instalment of the Avantasia saga was announced as The Scarecrow in early 2007 and was being completed by main man Tobias Sammet and producer Sascha Paeth.
 Eric Singer was again part of the list of collaborators.
-In advance of The Scarecrow full-length which was due in January of 2008, Avantasia issued two mini-CDs, Lost In Space Part 1 and Lost In Space Part 2.
+In advance of The Scarecrow full-length, which was due in January of 2008, Avantasia issued two mini-CDs, Lost In Space Part 1 and Lost In Space Part 2.
 Both releases featured separate songs plus videos, a poster, studio reports, and other materials.
 Avantasia marked its comeback in 2010 with a new release issued on April 3rd as two separate albums and in a limited deluxe edition entitled The Wicked Symphony and Angel Of Babylon.
 Avantasia was touring Europe starting with Switzerland and Germany in November and December of 2010.
 Avantasia released a two-disc DVD/two-disc CD, The Flying Opera - Around The World In 20 Days, in March, 2011 through Nuclear Blast Records.
 Some of the features were filmed at Wacken Open Air Germany and Masters Of Rock in the Czech Republic.
+Former Queensrÿche and current Operation: Mindcrime singer Geoff Tate was a guest on the next Avantasia album Ghostlights which was out, on January 29th, 2016 through Nuclear Blast.
+The twelve-song CD was produced by Sammet and Sascha Paeth at Gatestudio in Wolfsburg, Germany.
+Ghostlights entered the German chart at position No. 2.

 AVANTASIA - THE METAL OPERA - AFM/CENTURY MEDIA